 I’ve asked Leigh about the Grisha world setting and her interest with the 1800 Russia and she told us that she set Grisha in Russia because she actually wanted to take her readers to a different place.
 As a huge fan of Gorge RR Martin’s Game of Throne and have read a lot of books that used Medieval England as a setting Leigh is basically influenced by those type of worlds.
 And since she wants to show the tension between the rise of modern military technology and medieval magic, 1800 Russia is a perfect choice for her.
 As for continuing to write in the same world as the Grisha in her upcoming book Six of Crows, she just knew that she has a story to tell set in Kerch, because Kerch is an interesting setting being the hub of legan and illegal trade.

-Six of Crows is written in five different point of views with heist comparable to prison break.
+Six of Crows is written in five different points of view with heist comparable to prison break.
 It’s about six kids who are trying to pull off a suicide mission.
 Unlike with Shadow and Bone, Six of Crows isn’t about the “chosen one” story, instead it’s about those characters who are just trying to survive.

 Aside from Six of Crows, Leigh has a horror story coming out entitled Slasher Girls & Monster Boys whose cover is her favorite of all time because it’s so creepy.
 This thriller anthology is a collaboration with other talented authors like Kendare Blake, A.G.
 Howard, Megan Shepherd and others.
 Leigh also written a story included in Stephanie Perkin’s anthology Summer Days, Summer Nights which is set in New England and schedule to release next year.